 Ready to help your church grow, and also make a better impact on your community?
 Reach out to us today, and let’s get started!

 Carolina Recreation & Design is a full-service general contracting company offering turnkey installation of recreational products for parks, schools, churches, clubs, daycares and amusement parks.
-We distribute commercial recreation equipment in North Carolina, South Carolina and Virginia.
+We offer premium-quality commercial products that are safe, fun, and built to last.